Mike Slinn

 Time to read: 4 minutes.

-This page is part of the ruby collection, categorized under gem.
+This page is part of the ruby collection.

 Context

-Recently I wanted to add optional functionality into jekyll_plugin_support that would be available to JekyllBlock and JekyllTag subclasses.
+Recently, I wanted to add optional functionality into jekyll_plugin_support that would be available to JekyllBlock and JekyllTag subclasses.

-The new jekyll_plugin_support functionality required it to recognize when it was being invoked by a gem, and to obtain the information stored in the invoking gem’s Gem::Specification.
+The new jekyll_plugin_support functionality required it to recognize when it was being invoked by a gem and to obtain the information stored in the invoking gem’s Gem::Specification.

 This required a deep dive into how Jekyll loads plugins, how Liquid dispatches tags, and the inner workings of Ruby gems.
-This article is not going to drag you through all the details, instead, just the most important details will be discussed.
+This article is not going to drag you through all the details; instead, just the most important details will be discussed.

 Ruby Gem Definitions